“You must gain control over your money, or the lack of it will forever control you.”

 Individuals with ADHD struggle with impulse control, so it’s crucial to identify and create a plan.

-After answering the reflection questions honestly, it’s time to reflect and identify one financial goal to focus on.
+After answering the reflection questions honestly, it’s time to identify one financial goal to focus on.

 Here is the formula for writing SMART goals: